Aquaman And The Lost Kingdom closes chapter on the DC Extended Universe. So what went wrong?

 Online opinion turned against the American actress after reports of her alleged abusive behaviour emerged following her divorce from Hollywood star Johnny Depp in 2017, and the subsequent defamation lawsuit Depp filed against Heard in 2019.

-In October 2023, trade magazine Variety reported that Heard, 37, was to be cut from Aquaman And The Lost Kingdom, but for the intervention of her then-boyfriend, controversial automobile tycoon Elon Musk.
+This October, trade magazine Variety reported that Heard, 37, was to be cut from Aquaman And The Lost Kingdom, but for the intervention of her then-boyfriend, controversial automobile tycoon Elon Musk.

 According to the Variety story, Momoa had called for Heard’s removal from the sequel after the release of 2018’s Aquaman, citing poor chemistry between them.